This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

-Everyone has a story to tell and, with increasingly accessible modes of production and distribution, the means to share, but what is the best way to tell it?
+Everyone has a story to tell.
+And with increasingly accessible modes of production and distribution, everyone has the means to share their story with a wide audience.
+But what is the best way to tell it?
 How does one craft compelling narrative best suited to a chosen medium or platform?

-This class will help students harness their passion for digital communication in the service of thoughtful documentary practice, while gaining exposure to technical skills and a wide range of non-fiction narrative approaches.
+Over the course of three weeks, this class will challenge students to harness their passion for digital communication in the service of thoughtful documentary practice.
+Students will build technical skills in production and post-production as they are exposed to a wide range of non-fiction narrative approaches.
 Learning will culminate in the creation of an original work of non-fiction narrative in a time-based medium.

 This class is a hybrid of documentary study and documentary production.

-As the class progresses, students will take an active role in discussion, sharing inspiration and ideas of non-fiction storytelling.
-At the same time they will begin to engage in original storytelling through sound and image, building to a final project of their own creation.
-Working in small groups, students will engage in the full range of the production experience, from pre-production planning and storyboarding to recording original footage and through the final edit.
+As the class progresses, students will take an active role in discussion, sharing inspiration and examples of non-fiction storytelling.
+At the same time, they will begin to engage in original storytelling through sound and image, building to a final project of their own creation.

 Students will come away from this course with an introduction to a range of approaches in non-fiction narrative media, and a working knowledge of the process behind original content creation.
-Skills explored will include media production (recording audio and video, lighting technique, sourcing media from archives, interview technique) and post-production (non-linear video and audio editing, graphic effects), as well as inquiry into the possibilities of non-fiction storytelling in new media platforms.
+Skills explored will include individual and collaborative media production (recording audio and video, lighting technique, archival media exploration, interview technique) and post-production (non-linear video and audio editing, graphic effects), as well as inquiry into the possibilities of non-fiction storytelling in new media platforms.